zendesk/curly/README.md

 ```

 Note that since keyword arguments in Ruby are represented as Symbol objects, which are
-not garbage collected, accepting arbitrary attributes represents a security
+not garbage collected in Ruby versions less than 2.2, accepting arbitrary attributes
-vulnerability if your application allows untrusted Curly templates to be rendered.
-Only
+represents a security vulnerability if your application allows untrusted Curly templates
-use this feature with trusted templates.
+to be rendered.
+Only use this feature with trusted templates if you're not on Ruby 2.2
+yet.

 ### Conditional blocks